openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 * To resolve this error, make sure that all items interfacing with Alexa have a defined state.
 If necessary, use [item sensors](#item-sensor), or if the state is not available in openHAB, set the [item state](#item-state) to not be retrievable.
 * For group endpoints, partial properties responses will be send back to Alexa excluding items with invalid state.
 This will allow Alexa to acknowledge a command request assuming that the relevant item state is accurate.
 However, it will cause Alexa to generate this error when requesting the status of a device configured with an interface supporting that feature.
 For example, using a thermostat group endpoint, a request to set its mode will succeed but requesting its mode status will fail if one of its property state, such as its temperature sensor, is not defined in openHAB.
 * This is the default error.

+### Duplicate Device Names
+* Alexa will respond with "A few things share the name _device_, which one did you want?"
+* It indicates that more than one device on your Alexa account matches the device name requested.
+* To resolve this error, make sure that all the [item labels](#item-labels) related to your Alexa-enabled items are unique.
+Additionally, check your Alexa account for discovered devices from other skills or local integrations (e.g. Philips Hue bridge), that may have overlapping names.

 ### Request Not Supported
 * Alexa will respond with "_device_ doesn't support that"